 3. What is the impact of having studied / produced it?

-We will review, select, and publish announcements for Interdisciplinary projects engaged in multiple sectors of K12 education on the appropriate Projects page that includes the topic.
+We will review, select, and publish announcements for Interdisciplinary projects engaged in multiple sectors of K12 education on the appropriate Projects page.

 FOLKLIFE / FOLKLORE PROJECTS

 #Folklife #Folklore #Arts

 Disrupt Technology bring back the #Ham Radio and #HamRadioOperators which always work in an emergency !! #EDTech #EDchat

 #CyberSecurity #HighSchoolClub #FreeCodeCampForGirls

 #SocialGood #ClimateChange #SchoolGarden

 TRAINING / WORKSHOP PROGRAMS